 2. Spinach

-3. Sweet potato
+3. Sweet Potato

 Sweet potatoes contain high levels of beta-carotene that get converted into Vitamin A on absorption.
 Add to that, they also contain Vitamin C and B6 along with copper, manganese and potassium.
 Besides, they’re also replete with antioxidants that protect against radical damage and chronic diseases.

-4. Bell pepper
+4. Bell Pepper

-2. Vitamin E
+Vitamin E

 Signs Of Vitamin E Deficiency